 Chia-Chia Lin’s debut novel, The Unpassing, is a beautiful, bleak, and breathtaking story of a Taiwanese family in Alaska.
 As tragedy strikes the nation in the 1980s, their own home is struck by an unexpected death.
 The middle-child Gavin narrates the turmoil they navigate as Lin expertly crafts emotional passages and through-provoking moment.

 It is one of the best novels to have been released so far in 2019.
 Instead of a normal conversation and interview, I was honored to ask Chia-Chia Lin a series of questions I hope becomes reoccurring, like The New York Times “By the Book.”

 Below The Unpassing author answers Debutiful’s “A Life of Books” questionnaire.
-We are pleased to be holding a giveaway of Lin’s book as well, which you can enter here.

 Is there a book or series that, when you think back, helped define your childhood?